Characters: Kingdom Hearts Disney Villains

 - Throw Down the Bomblet: Disguised as presents just like in the movie.

 - Unstoppable Rage: After he has his ass handed to him by Sora long enough, he'll snap, turn berserk during the middle part of the boss fight, and then chase after Sora like a madman, ignoring his own swordsman professionalism in exchange for wild, brutal swings in an attempt to kill him.
+He also does this against Ven.

 A gigantic monstrous version of Pete created by Dr. Frankenollie that Sora and Riku encounter in Traverse Town.